Ticket to Work network in Sydney

 What is Ticket to Work?

-Ticket to Work prepares young people for the world of work and provides them with an open employment pathway in their transition from school through a combination of vocational/career development and early contact with work environments.
+Ticket to Work prepares high school students with disability for the world of work and provides them with an open employment pathway in their transition from school through a combination of vocational/career development and early contact with work environments.

 What does the research say?

 Evidence shows that young people with disability are able to thrive in open employment when prepared and supported while at school through a coordinated approach.
 A new evaluation report shows that Ticket to Work, an initiative of National Disability Services, is providing effective school-to-work transition supports for young people with disability.
 To read the evaluation report, and other research on this topic visit: http://www.tickettowork.org.au/research/

 At Ticket to Work we believe that every young person has the right to an employment pathway.
 Our mission is to ensure that young Australians with disability have the opportunities to exercise that right.